mlochbaum/BQN/implementation/primitive/replicate.md

 Finally, when you don't have a shuffle instruction, the best method I know is just to generate indices in blocks using a table and select with those one at a time.

+### Boolean compress

+When you don't have pext you have to emulate it.
+The only good published method I know of is in Hacker's Delight 7-6, due to Guy Steele.
+And I found a different way, which I'll call pairwise, when working at Dyalog.
+Both take log²(w) instructions for word size w using generic instructions; Guy Steele's comes down to log(w) with carry-less multiply.
+Comparing the two really makes it seem like the extra log(w) factor is incidental, but I haven't been able to get rid of it.

+The basic movement strategy is the masked shift `(x & m)>>sh | (x &~ m)`.
+Combining shifts for `sh` of 1, 2, 4, up to `2⋆k-1`, with variable masks, any variable shift strictly less than `2⋆k` can be obtained.
+Each bit needs to eventually be shifted down by the number of zeros below it.
+The challenge is producing these masks, which need to line up with bits of `x` at the time it's shifted.

+My method resolves this by building up groups with pairwise combination: at each step only the top group in a pair moves, by the number of zeros in the bottom group.
+So the top groups can be pulled out and shifted together, and the mask when it's shifted spans both top and bottom groups.
+Zero counts come from pairwise sums, and the final one can be used to get the total number of 1s needed for Compress's loop.
+To avoid the wide shifts in later steps, stop, get total counts with a multiply (e.g. by 0x010101...), and finish with sequential shifts.
+SIMD variable shifts could also be used for these last steps.
+The masked shifting wastes nearly a whole bit: for example merging groups of size 4 may need a shift anywhere from 0 to 4, requiring 3 bits but the top one's only used for 4 exactly!
+I found some twiddling that mitigates this by not using this bit but instead leaving a group out of the shifted part if it would shift by 0.

+Guy Steele shifts each bit directly by the right amount, that is, the number of zeros below it.
+So the first shift mask is ``≠`»¬𝕨``, and later shifts are also constructed with xor-scan, but where `𝕨` is filtered to every other bit, then every 4th, and so on.
+This filtering uses the result of `` ≠` ``, leading to a long dependency chain.
+Also the bits originating from `𝕨` have to be shifted down along with `𝕩`.
+Overall, I've found it's slower than pairwise when using shifts and xors for the xor-scan, and faster when using carry-less multiply by the all-1s word.
+Margins of nearly 2x in both cases.

+Multiple rounds of xor-scan is a complicated thing to do, considering that all it _does_ do is a prefix sum that could just as easily be (carry-ful) multiplication!
+It feels like going from 8 bits to 64 in the pairwise method, which I now use sequential shifts for, should have some Guy Steele version that's parallel and reasonably fast.
+The issue is that the shift amounts, which are 6-bit numbers, have to be moved along with the groups, which are 0 to 8 bits.
+So if this process brings two of them too close, they'll overlap and get mangled.

 ### Sparse compress

 When `𝕨` is sparse (or `𝕩` for Indices), that is, has a small sum relative to its length, there are methods that lower the per-input cost by doing more work for each output.